AndyAyersMS/coreclr/Documentation/design-docs/GuardedDevirtualization.md

 The prototype skips over such by-value-returning struct methods today.
-Some of the logic found in `fgUpdateInlineReturnExpressionPlaceHolder` needs to be pulled in to properly type the call return value so we cna properly type the temp.
+Some of the logic found in `fgUpdateInlineReturnExpressionPlaceHolder` needs to be pulled in to properly type the call return value so we can properly type the temp.
 Or perhaps we could leverage some of importer-time transformations that are done for the fat calli cases.